 Disney World Remote Work Failures

 While I was very optimistic after starting at Port Orleans, my move to Boardwalk had me questioning the possibility of remote work from Disney World.
-Places that were loud or had poor internet were considered Disney World remote work failures.
+Places with loud background noise or poor internet connectivity were considered Disney World remote work failures.

 Belle Vue Lounge

 The outside area is a balcony with several chairs and tables.
 Between 11 and 5 seemed like a quiet and lovely option- but it is in direct sunlight most of the day, causing an overheated computer and a remote worker who felt hot and exhausted despite doing very little physical work.
-Luckily, the Lounge opens at 5 PM pm in case you need one of their unique craft cocktails to keep you going throughout the night.
+Luckily, the Lounge opens at 5 p.m. if you need one of their unique craft cocktails to keep you going throughout the night.

 Tambu Lounge

-While it seems that Tambu Lounge would be an excellent spot to work in during the quieter times of the day, many people pass that area, and there are ‘Ohana crowds.
-The only pro is that ‘Ohana is closed for lunch, so there would be some quieter times.
+While it seems that Tambu Lounge would be an excellent spot to work during the quieter times of the day, many people pass that area, and there are ‘Ohana crowds.
+The only pro is that ‘Ohana is closed for lunch, so there would be the best window to take advantage of the space.
+Unfortunately, Kona Cafe is nearby- so you will still get major foot traffic.

 Boardwalk Balconies